Tomáš Berdych: 2010: Grand Slam final in Wimbledon, French Open semi-final

-At the 2010 BNP Paribas Masters as the fifth seed, Berdych lost to Nikolay Davydenko in the third round, 6–4, 6–7, 0–6.
+At the 2010 BNP Paribas Masters, Berdych lost to Nikolay Davydenko in the third round.
 Berdych qualified for the Barclays ATP World Tour Finals, where he made his first appearance at the year-end championships.
 He was sixth seed at the 2010 ATP World Tour Finals.
-In his opening round-robin match he lost to Novak Djokovic, 3–6, 3–6.
-However, Berdych defeated Andy Roddick in the second round-robin match, 7–5, 6–3.
+In his opening round-robin match he lost to Novak Djokovic in straight sets.
+However, Berdych defeated Andy Roddick in the second round-robin match in straight sets.
 In his last round-robin match, Berdych was defeated by Rafael Nadal in two sets, which meant that he could not advance to the semifinals.